Accounting and Financial Reports in TallyPrime

 What is the easiest way to do this?
 With TallyPrime, of course.
-You can generate accounting reports like Balance Sheet, Profit and Loss A/c, Receivables and Payables, Cash Flow statement, and so on.
+You can generate accounting reports in TallyPrime.
+These include Balance Sheet, Profit and Loss A/c, Receivables and Payables, Cash Flow statement, and so on.
 With these reports under your belt, you will have an in-depth view of how your business is doing, who your best customers are, the state of your cash flow, eligibility for business financing or loans, and so on.

 Balance Sheet is a real-time snapshot of your company’s financial position at any point in time.
 It provides a clear picture of your assets, liabilities, and equity, and also shows the resources that your company owns and owes, along with the sources of financing for those resources.